AdobeDocs/aep-mobile-sdkdocs/src/pages/home/base/mobile-core/signal/api-reference.md

 <InlineAlert variant="warning" slots="header, text1"/>

-This API has been deprecated starting in v2.0.0 and removed in v3.0.0 of the Android extension.
+This API has been deprecated starting in v2.0.0 and removed in v3.0.0 of the Android mobile extension.

 Use [`MobileCore.registerExtensions()`](../mobile-core/api-reference.md#registerextensions) API instead.